ahubi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a last step, I normalized the image data because this was the advice from the trainer in the videos on udacity in which he explained the numerical stability.
 Running algorithms with zero centered numbers makes the calculations less complex and it's easier for the optimizer.
 As suggested by the trainer I used (Pixelvalue - 128) / 128 as a normalization method.
 According to this [article](http://lamda.nju.edu.cn/weixs/project/CNNTricks/CNNTricks.html) augmentation is another method to increase performance of the nework.
 In my solution I didn't use any augmentation methods.

-####2.
-Describe how, and identify where in your code, you set up training, validation and testing data.
-How much data was in each set?
-Explain what techniques were used to split the data into these sets.
-(OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)
+#### 2. Training and validaiton split

 There is no code for splitting in training, validation and testing data.
 The data is already separated at loading in the first IPython code cell.
 Please see statistics at the beginning of the writeup for numbers about training, validation and testing set.

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 3. Final model architecture

 The code for my final model is located in the fifth cell of the Ipython notebook.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					                |